5 Written questions

 - b consists of a hard matrix of calcium salts; the calcium salt makes it hard.

-5 Multiple Choice Questions
+5 Multiple choice questions

 - composed of collagen and chondrocytes

-5 True/False Questions
+5 True/False questions

-Smooth muscle fibers → characterized by fibers that have light and dark striping or cross-striations.
+Cardiac muscle fibers → characterized by fibers that have light and dark striping or cross-striations.
 Each fiber is multinucleated; nuclei are located of priphery of each fiber.